 like lions [they maul] my hands and feet. – JPS Tanakh

-Could it be that one of the most important verses of scripture, which describes the crucifixion of the Messiah about 1,000 years before Christ’s death, be a mistranslation made by scribes trying to show that Jesus was the prophesied Messiah?
+Could it be that one of the most important verses of scripture, describing the crucifixion of the Messiah 1,000 years before Christ’s death, is a mistranslation made by scribes attempting to prove Jesus was the prophesied Messiah?

 I did some more research.
 I found that our NASB version matches both the Septuagint and the Dead Sea Scrolls.
 I knew that the Masoretic Text matched up well with both the LXX and the DSS but apparently, there are some differences, and in some cases, very important differences, such as this one.

 In 1 Samuel 17:4, we find that Goliath is “six cubits and one span” tall.
 This comes to 9’6”.
 That is taller than the 8’11” Robert Pershing Wadlow, measured in 1940 as the world’s tallest man according to the Guinness Book of World Records.